idiomatic-go/postgresql/README.md

 func WriteUpdate(sql string, attrs []Attr, where []Attr) (string, error) {
 }

-// WriteDelete - build a SQL delete statement wth a where clause func WriteDelete(sql string, where []Attr) (string, error) {
+// WriteDelete - build a SQL delete statement with a WHERE clause func WriteDelete(sql string, where []Attr) (string, error) {
 }
 ~~~